How to Write a Compelling List Post

 It’s equally important that your list be consistent, in both topic and length.
 Don’t include detailed explanations for two or three items and no description for the others.
 If you do plan to provide descriptive paragraphs for your list items (which will make your post more informative), make sure your list isn’t so long that people won’t take the time to read it.
 If necessary, break your list down into categories.
 Since most people prefer to read less content more often, splitting it into a series of posts could be an effective way to generate new blog subscriptions.

-I hope the above tips will be helpful as you write your next list post, and invite you to submit your Top 10 List to the Professional Organizers Blog Carnival.
+I hope the above tips will be helpful as you write your next list post.